Selfless Service:

 By Marcus Southworth

 Many years ago, Linda and Richard Eyre developed a successful curriculum and a program for parents and their pre-school age children.
 It is called, "Joy School".
 My wife and I used this curriculum with our own children.
-There are many wonderful ideas which they teach that I think about sometimes.
-It is now 30 years later and I am still impressed with the idea that there are patterns of living that can improve our capacity to live joyfully.
+There are many wonderful ideas which they teach that I think about.
+It is now 30 years later, and I am still impressed with the idea that there are patterns for living that can improve our capacity to live joyfully.

 Reflection and Gratitude:

-As I reflect on some of these special, joyful experiences, I draw closer to my heavenly father.
-Sometimes, I am overwhelmed with deep emotion as I recollect the circumstances and the feelings that I had while living joyfully.
-In a way, they are now living inside of me and I can bring them to the surface at will as if they were a bubbling, refreshing spring, just by remembering them.
+As I reflect on some of these special, joyful experiences, I feel myself draw closer to my Heavenly Father.
+There are times in my life where I have felt overwhelmed with deep emotion as I recollect the circumstances and feelings that I had while living joyfully.
+In a way, they are now living inside of me, and I can bring them to the surface at will as if they were a bubbling, refreshing spring of joy.
 I am often filled with a deep sense of gratitude to my Heavenly Father through this process.
-So then, Gratitude, seems to be a factor in maximizing my enjoyment of these special times.

-I recall serving as a full time missionary for the Church of Jesus Christ of Latter-day Saints in Venezuela.
+I recall serving as a full-time missionary for the Church of Jesus Christ of Latter-day Saints in Venezuela.
 I was 19 years old when I left my home in Arizona to serve for two years.
-I experienced many things during that period.
+I experienced many things during these two years of dedicated service.
 The daily routine was rigorous, starting at 6am and ending well after 9pm.
-I lived on a modest budget of US$170-200 per month out of which I paid rent, utilities, food and transportation.
-On that budget, we did not have many of the nice things that we were accustomed to when living at home.
-We were not allowed any personal relationships other than with our assigned missionary companion who had to be with us at all times.
-No girlfriends, no TV or music, this was all part of the disciplined life of a missionary.
+I lived on a modest budget of US$170-200 per month out of which I paid rent, utilities, food, and transportation.
+On that budget, I did not have many of the nice things that I was accustomed to when living at home.
+I was not allowed any personal relationships other than with my assigned missionary companion who was required to be with me at all times.
+No girlfriends, no TV, or music, this was all part of the disciplined life of an LDS missionary.
 I had to learn a new language and culture.
 Phone calls home were not practical and prohibited without specific approval from our Mission President.
-Even though I wrote home every week, mail would often become lost and weeks would pass without any news from family.
-Under these circumstances, most would think that I was living in abject poverty, loneliness and despair.
+Even though I wrote home every week, mail would often become lost, and weeks would pass without any news from family.
+Under these circumstances, most would think that I was living in abject poverty, loneliness, and despair.
 However, I want it clear, that I still reflect on these two years as the most joyful of my entire life.
 I really don't ever remember feeling homesick or lonely while serving as a missionary.
 On the contrary, I felt wonderfully connected with heaven.
 I learned a lot about joyful living during that time.
-Since Venezuela, my life has been filled with many other wonderful, joyful experiences that ensued as a result of the things I learned there over 30 years ago.
+Since Venezuela, my life has been filled with many other wonderful, joyful experiences that ensued as a result of the things I learned there over 45 years ago.

-I would like to share with you a couple of simple experiences that I had that serve as a powerful, stabalizing rudder in my little boat sailing on the vast ocean of life:
+I would like to share with you a couple of the many treasured memories of my service in Venezuela.
+They now serve as a powerful, stabilizing rudder in my little boat that has been precariously sailing on this vast ocean of life:

-Another experience that I had while serving as a fulltime missionary which illustrate this notion that joy comes by serving God and our fellow man.
+Another experience that I had while serving as a fulltime missionary illustrates this notion that joy comes by serving God and our fellow man.
 This time, I was living in the capital city of Caracas.
-My companion and I, like always, had worked hard that day teaching people and looking for the lost sheep.
+My companion and I, like always, had worked hard that day teaching people and looking for lost sheep.
 We often characterized the people that we found and taught as "lost sheep" because of Christ's parable of the shepherd leaving his flock to find a stray lamb and how joyful he was when the lamb was found and brought back to the fold.
-We often felt that God would direct us to find someone that was trying to find his way to back home.
+We often felt led to people that were lost and trying to find their way back home.

 There are Angels among us.

 I reflected on this event many times throughout my life.
 I think that sometimes God chooses to bless his children by sending messengers to them.
 These messengers may show up at a time when we need them most to bless us or to help us.
-They may do so unknowingly, compelled by some feeling inside that prompts them to our side.
-Nevertheless, on these important and memorable occasions it is as if heaven itself has opened and God has his sent angels to be with us at a critical time.
+These messengers may do so unknowingly, compelled by some feeling inside that prompts them to our side.
+Nevertheless, on these important and memorable occasions, it is as if heaven itself has opened and God has his sent angels to be with us.
 I have been blessed this way on many occasions.
 I have counted these times as evidence that God lives, that he knows me, and that he hears my prayers and blesses me through chosen messengers.

-I can also remember a few times when I responded to heavens call to help someone in their time of need.
-These are joyful times, wonderful times.
-It is then that I feel that I am blessed by acting in behalf of my Heavenly Father and doing what he wants me to do.
-It is wonderful to know that I am doing the right thing at the right time and that God smiles upon me for my willingness to serve.
-I am also encouraged that He would choose to answer someone else's prayer through me.
-He makes me feel part of his great work in lifting and blessing others.
+I can also remember a few times when I responded to an inner voice, perhaps a heavenly prompting to check on someone, or to help someone in their time of need.
+These are joyful times, wonderful times!
+It is on these very personal occasions, where I feel blessed by simply acting on behalf of my Heavenly Father, and doing something that he wants me to do.
+It is wonderful to know that I am doing the right thing at the right time.
+At these times, I feel that God smiles upon me for my willingness to serve.
+I am also encouraged that He would choose to answer someone else's prayer through someone like me.
+In this way, I feel part of his great plan.
+He helps me to feel like a contributing member of his great work in lifting and blessing the lives of others.

 There are many angels walking the earth today.
-Perhaps you are one that hears His call.
+Perhaps you are one of these that hears His call.
 Or perhaps, it is your prayer that is being answered through one of God's messengers.
 In either case, it is wonderful!
-It is a divine pattern from heaven designed to bring joy into our lives.
+It is a divine pattern from heaven designed to lift others, and by doing so, we are rewarded with access to greater joy in our lives.

 In Matthew 25:31-40 Christ illustrates the critical nature of this principle:

-31 ¶When the Son of man shall come in his bglory, and all the holy angels with him, then shall he sit upon the throne of his glory:
+31 ¶When the Son of man shall come in his glory, and all the holy angels with him, then shall he sit upon the throne of his glory:

 32 And before him shall be gathered all nations: and he shall separate them one from another, as a shepherd divideth his sheep from the goats: